-

 Related Work:

-- Advising the main contractor in a £30m claim against Insurers under a CAR Policy concerning corrosion in pipework distribution systems as a result of corrosion inhibitors being introduced too late.
+- Advising the main contractor in a £30m claim under a CAR Policy, concerning corrosion in pipework distribution systems caused by corrosion inhibitors being introduced too late.

-- Advising the leaseholders and freeholder in a claim against the decennial building defects insurer concerning imminent danger, by ACM external cladding and inadequate fire protection at a residential development.
+- Advising leaseholders and the freeholder in a claim against a decennial building defects insurer, concerning imminent danger arising from ACM external cladding and inadequate fire protection at a residential development.

 - Professional liability